nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `exit`) will be ignored.<br>
   e.g. if the command specifies `exit 123`, it will be interpreted as `exit`.

-* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+* **If you are using a PDF version of this document**, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </box>

 --------------------------------------------------------------------------------------------------------------------